 With the Chase Freedom Flex℠ you’ll also have a lot of cash back earning opportunities: 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate, 5% cash back on travel booked through Chase Ultimate Rewards®, and 3% back on drugstore and dining purchases.
 Plus 1% unlimited cash back on all other purchases.

-Finally, an enticing bonus to new cardholders: you can earn a $200 bonus after spending $500 on purchases in the first 3 months from account opening.
+Finally, an enticing bonus to new cardholders: you can earn a $200 bonus after you spend $500 on purchases in the first 3 months from account opening.

 What exactly is good credit?